bahricanli/netgsm-php/README.md

 ## Security

-If you discover any security related issues, please email erdemkeren@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email bahri@bahri.info instead of using the issue tracker.

 ## Contributing